AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

     To send and receive messages over MQTT, you must create an MQTT parent topic.
 Subtopics at different levels can be directly used in code without the need to create them.

-    A one-to-one binding relationship is established between the AliwareMQ for IoT instance and the storage instance.
-Therefore, the topic is actually created on the storage instance and mapped to the AliwareMQ for IoT console.
+    A one-to-one binding relationship is established between the Message Queue for MQTT instance and the storage instance.
+Therefore, the topic is actually created on the storage instance and mapped to the Message Queue for MQTT console.
 You can also perform all topic operations in the RocketMQ console.

     If you have already created a topic on the RocketMQ instance, you can use this topic directly.
 If you have not created any topics, perform the following steps:

     1. In the left-side navigation pane, click **Message Storage**.

-    2. On the **Message Storage** page, select the created AliwareMQ for IoT instance and click **Create Topic**.
+    2. On the **Message Storage** page, select the created Message Queue for MQTT instance and click **Create Topic**.

 ![Create a topic](images/43326_en-US.png "Create a topic")

     3. In the **Create Topic** dialog box, enter a topic name, select the message type of the topic for message storage, sending, and receiving, and enter remarks.
 Then, click **OK**.

-    **Note:** To use an AliwareMQ for IoT client to send ordered messages, select the ordered message type.
-Currently, AliwareMQ for IoT clients do not support strongly ordered messages in consumption scenarios.
+    **Note:** To use an Message Queue for MQTT client to send ordered messages, select the ordered message type.
+Currently, Message Queue for MQTT clients do not support strongly ordered messages in consumption scenarios.

 5.  **Create a group ID**.